dbpina/keras-prov/README.md

 ## Overview

-Keras-Prov is a provenance service management approach designed for supporting hyperparameter analysis in Deep Neural Networks (DNNs).
-Keras-Prov integrates traditional retrospective provenance data (r-prov) with domain-specific DL data.
-This solution provides an API that allows for users to develop their ML-based workflows using Keras while being able to share and analyze captured provenance data using W3C PROV.

 Keras-Prov is a provenance service designed for supporting online hyperparameter analysis in Deep Neural Networks (DNNs).
 Keras-Prov integrates traditional retrospective provenance data (r-prov) with typical DNN software data, e.g. hyperparameters, DNN architecture attributes, etc. using W3C PROV.
 This solution provides an API that allows for users to develop their DNN-based workflows using Keras while being able to analyze online captured provenance data.

 Keras-Prov is developed on top of [DfAnalyzer](https://gitlab.com/ssvitor/dataflow_analyzer) provenance services and with modifications on the Keras source code.
 It uses the columnar DBMS MonetDB to support online provenance data analysis and to generate W3C PROV compliant documents.